mantasu/cs224n/README.md

 ```

 You can install everything with **conda** too (see [this](https://stackoverflow.com/questions/51042589/conda-version-pip-install-r-requirements-txt-target-lib)).
 For code that requires **Azure** _Virtual Machines_, I was able to run everything successfully on **Google Colab** with a free account.

+> Note: Python 3.8 or newer should be used

 ## Solutions
 ### Structure